edeandrea/pact-quarkus-sweater-demo/demo-script.md

 ### Consumer
 1. How can we fix this?
 The app is broken, but the tests are all green.
 This is where contract tests give that extra validation to allow us to confirm assumptions.
     - Pact is consumer-driven contract testing, so we start with the consumer.
 It's a bit like a TDD principle, start with the expectations.
-2. Open the [`knitter`](knitter) project in a terminal (or switch to it if you already opened it).
+2. Open the [`weaver`](weaver) project in a terminal (or switch to it if you already opened it).
 3. In a terminal, run `quarkus extension add quarkus-pact-consumer`
 4. Add the tests
    1. If you're in a hurry, use the git history to recreate the contract tests.
-Rollback any [`pom.xml`](knitter/pom.xml) and [`CarpetResourceContractTest`](knitter/src/test/java/org/wookie/knitter/CarpetResourceContractTest.java) changes from the git history.
+Rollback any [`pom.xml`](weaver/pom.xml) and [`CarpetResourceContractTest`](weaver/src/test/java/org/wookie/weaver/CarpetResourceContractTest.java) changes from the git history.
-   2. Otherwise, copy the [`CarpetResourceTest`](knitter/src/test/java/org/wookie/knitter/CarpetResourceTest.java) and use it as the starting point.
+   2. Otherwise, copy the [`CarpetResourceTest`](weaver/src/test/java/org/wookie/weaver/CarpetResourceTest.java) and use it as the starting point.
-       - The test method stays exactly the same, because we're trying to validate the behaviour of *our* knitter code.
+       - The test method stays exactly the same, because we're trying to validate the behaviour of *our* weaver code.
-   3. The mocking logic is a bit different. [`CarpetResourceTest`](knitter/src/test/java/org/wookie/knitter/CarpetResourceTest.java) is mocking the entire call to the [`wookie-tamer`](wookie-tamer).
+   3. The mocking logic is a bit different. [`CarpetResourceTest`](weaver/src/test/java/org/wookie/weaver/CarpetResourceTest.java) is mocking the entire call to the [`wookie-tamer`](wookie-tamer).
 Instead, we want it to actually make a call to the Pact mock server.
        - Delete the mock injection of the `WookieService` and the `BeforeEach` method (`setUp()`)
        - *pact-tab* for the following live template:

       ```java
-      @Pact(consumer = "knitter")
+      @Pact(consumer = "weaver")
       public V4Pact requestingFurContract(PactDslWithProvider builder) {
         var headers = Map.of(HttpHeaders.CONTENT_TYPE, MediaType.APPLICATION_JSON);